 The Discrete Choice designer creates experiments with factors that are product attributes.
 A collection of attributes is called a product profile.
 Respondents choose one in each set of product profiles.

 Industrial experimentation deals with the question of how to improve processes to deliver better products.
 Choice experiments help a company prioritize product features for their market.
 The purpose of a choice experiment is to define a product that people want to buy.

-Choice experiments always involve people comparing prospective products and picking the one they prefer.
+Choice experiments always involve people comparing prospective products and picking the one that they prefer.
 For example, suppose a computer company wants to update its high-end laptop.
 Laptops have many features that are important to customers such as processor speed, hard disk size, screen size, battery life, and price.
 To build a laptop that customers want, the computer company needs to know the relative importance of each feature.
 Most people prefer a faster computer with more storage, longer battery life, and a low price.
-What the company does not know is how much more an extra hour of battery life is worth to a customer or whether doubling the hard disk size is as important as doubling the processor speed.
+What the company does not know is how much battery life or hard disk size is as important as doubling the processor speed worth to a customer.
 A choice experiment can answer these questions and indicate the optimal set of trade-offs among product features.